-Incoming full-time students who wish to enroll at College Misericordia for either the fall or spring semester must submit a non-refundable reservation deposit of \$200.
-Although personal interviews are not normally required, applicants are strongly encouraged to arrange for a personal interview and tour.
+Incoming full-time students who wish to enroll at College Misericordia for either the fall or spring semester must submit a non-refundable reservation deposit of \$300.
+Normally, reservation deposits should be made within six weeks of notification of acceptance.
+When needed, requests for extensions to the deposit deadline may be submitted to the Office of Admissions.